 Background checks are a must

 Employers can significantly slash the risks of their women employees being harassed in the workplace can if background checks are an essential part of the pre-hiring screening process.
-This is no guarantee bad things won’t happen, but HR managers need to make sure the new employees don’t have a criminal history, which includes violence of any kind against women.
-This is particularly important when you have many female employees, and most of the top jobs are occupied by men.
+There is no guarantee that bad things won’t happen, but HR managers need to ensure the new employees don’t have a criminal history, including violence against women.
+This is particularly important when you have many female employees and most of the top jobs are occupied by men.

 In Australia, background checks are readily available using the services of online character check agencies that provide police checks in a matter of days, and the whole process is hassle-free.
 An example of this is the following character check website http://www.australiannationalcharactercheck.com.au/ where checks can be obtained online.

 Install security cameras

 It’s not about spying on your employees, and you need to explain that installing such monitoring equipment guarantees personnel safety.
 Most men will refrain from inappropriate behavior if they know such acts will be recorded.
 Clear and simple.

 Ensuring the physical safety of your female employees